filfreire/filfreire.github.io/_drafts/rugged_tooling.md

 So in this sense, I think the text editor part of requests in Postman could be a bit more powerful.

 ### Harsh editing of environment variables

 Similar to the previous point, the environment editing would benefit from a "bulk edit" view (similar to the one found in request's headers and parameters) where I can use a text editor to edit rapidly multiple environment variables.

-It's frustating to edit multiple environment variables in a quick way - having to click input element for every variable in order to make it active, edit the variable, and at the end click Update - and if for some rease you edit multiple variables and forget to click Update - all the harduous work is gone, you have to repeat again.
+It's frustating to edit multiple environment variables and there's no quick way to do it - I have instead to click on an input element for every single variable in order to make it active, edit the variable, and at the end click Update - and if for some rease you edit multiple variables and forget to click Update - all the harduous work is gone, you have to repeat again.
+So for example, a natural thing to do in the world of "continuous saves", clicking "Esc" on the keyboard while editing the environment will make you lose all your environment editing work that was in progress - which for me has been infuriating quite a few times.

 ### Search stopped working

 Around the last days of my described experience, with a latest verion of Postman, what seems like a critical bug to me, might have been introduced:

 > Request search feature near the Collection and History tab started displaying completely unrelated requests to my search query.

 Here are the links where you can find more about it: [github issue](https://github.com/postmanlabs/postman-app-support/issues/6524) and [twitter](https://twitter.com/filrfreire/status/1129066967590158336).

+On a positive note, the folks over at Postman seem to have notice, replied kindly, and seem to have done at least some catch up and follow up work with regards to the bug.
+Time will tell if it's something that will be finished or will go with the wind.

 ### Version control and sharing are shaddy